-The following Input 1A button pop-up menu options appear when a trace display is set to Multi-Input display mode in full-screen.
-Pressing the 1B, 2A, or 2B input buttons will give you the same menu options as follows, but with different labels.
+The following Input 1A button pop-up menu options appear when a trace display is set to Multi-Input display mode in full screen.
+If your instrument is equipped with option 2SDI, pressing the 1B, 2A, or 2B input buttons will give you the same menu options as follows, but with different labels.

 NOTE.
 You can customize the input labels.
-(See page 29, To Customize Input Labels.)
+(See page 27, To Customize Input Labels.)